 The code sets the standard for ethically acceptable behaviour in and by SAMLA.
-It defines the ethical standards that need to be respected by all members of SAMLA, including Medico - Legal Practitioners that will be enforced by the Association.
+It defines the ethical standards and/or guidelines that need to be respected by all members of SAMLA, including Medico - Legal Practitioners that will be enforced by the Association.